 - Head Injuries.
 Helmets unquestionably save lives, but not always.
 According to the National Highway Safety Transportation Administration (NHTSA), 80 of the 94 bikers killed in Louisiana accidents in 2016 were wearing helmets.
 But with or without a helmet, brain injuries ranging from concussions to traumatic brain injury are tragically common in motorcycle accidents, as bikers hit the pavement or other objects at high speed or are thrown from their bikes.

 - Eye Injuries.
 Bikers should always wear protective eye gear such as goggles or helmet visors to protect their eyes from objects that can hit them at high speed as they roll down the highway.
 Unprotected eyes can also be injured by debris or flying glass caused by a collision.
 Eye lacerations, corneal or retinal injuries, eye socket injuries, and loss of vision are a few ways unprotected eyes can be damaged in motorcycle accidents.

-Additional injuries that are common in motorcycle accidents include
+Additional injuries that are common in various types of motorcycle accidents include:

 - Spinal injuries